 Treatments for these allergic reactions include soaking the skin with lukewarm water immediately after contact as this inactivates and removes the oil.
 You can apply calamine lotion to the skin to calm the itching, take cool showers, apply a cool compress and take an oral antihistamine.
 Hydrocortisone cream can relieve mild cases.
 If the itching or rash is intense, you can see the dermatologist or visit an emergency room as you may need to be prescribed a topical steroid.

 Don’t let these skin issues ruin your summer fun!
-Come in and see Dr. Flanagan, our nurse practitioner, Dana McCullar, or one of our estheticians who can all help treat these skin conditions.
+Come in and see Dr. Flanagan or Dr. Ives, who can help treat these skin conditions.